 “Old newes,” sayt I. “Nigh on a year has passed since I heard she was pursuing him.
 Is one husband not enough for her?”

-“Perchance she hoped her husband dead,” sayt Stealer.
-“And herself a widow rich enough to hook any Earl.”
+“Perchance her husband’s dead,” sayt Stealer.
+“And she a widow rich enough to hook any earl.”

 Picker arrkst, “Did your lord tell of the letter she sent him before he went to France?”

 Linkin cut in quick.
 “He did, and he chose not to answer her.
 You may guess why.”

 “We can,” they sayt.
 “We do.
 Your lord is Essex’ creature to the core.”

 And away they flew.

 “When heard you of that letter?”
 I arrkst Linkin.